 Third, I was also a bit surprised at how easily the extremely soft Nissin SP 390 (long since discontinued) subdued the pickerel.
 I've had reports of trout much larger than this pickerel caught with the SP 390, but it is different to experience for yourself the effectiveness with which the supple rod handles a nice fish.
 I really think it would surprise a lot of people, but the softer rods are really quite effective.

 Our third spot that day was a salt marsh.
 I suppose it is a bit strange that living on an island on the coast, I do virtually no salt water fishing.
 I've heard of mummichog for years, but I'd never seen one or caught one.

 One of the real benefits of the TenkaraBum Challenge (at least for the relatively few anglers who are participating in it) is that it pushes us out of our comfort zone and leads us to try new techniques and fish in new locations for fish whose habits and habitats are foreign to us.
 It has turned out to be a very interesting undertaking.

 Coach is an excellent fisherman and will often outfish my soundly.
-For the mummichog, though, I think my lighter line was a significant advantage.
+For the mummichog, though, I am certain that my lighter line gave me a significant advantage.

 I have known for a little while now that keiryu anglers in Japan are moving to lighter and lighter lines.
 That is something I have not yet tried, but hope to this weekend.
 I have a rod that is rated for line thinner than 10X Varivas.
 I want to see how small a bead head black Killer Bugger I can cast with it.